wtcoin/docs-1/source/includes/_analytics.md

 -------- | ---------------------------- | ----------------------------
 /analytics/payingaddresses | **address** | **value_threshold**

-Returns the list of addresses (along with their associated transaction hashes) and amounts that have paid the target **address**/subject of your query.
+Returns the list of addresses (along with their associated transaction hashes) and amounts that have paid the target **address**.
 Optionally restricted by only returning **value_transfer** (in satoshis) transfers and above.

 ### Payee Addresses